 The writer of Hebrews provides a critical analysis of the Old Covenant's inability to restore the inner man.
 In the Interlinear Hebrews 9:9, the gifts and sacrifices offered in the tabernacle are described as unable to "perfect" (teleiōsai - to make complete or mature) the worshiper regarding the "conscience" (syneidēsin).

-• The Deficit: The conscience remained weighed down by "dead works" because the sacrifice was external and repetitive.
+Under the Mosaic system the sacrifices of the blood of bulls and goats and the ashes of a heifer was a sanctification for the "purifying of the flesh" (Hebrews 9:13).
+However, the conscience remained weighed down by "dead works" as the system was external and repetitive, it did not deal with sin permanently.
 The worshiper left the temple legally clean but internally conscious of sins (Hebrews 10:2).

 The Better Hope: Cleansing the Conscience